build2 | Installation FAQ

 This error appears to be related to the limit on the number of open files

-the per-system (sysctl kern.maxfiles
+the per-system (sysctl kern.maxfiles) limits.
+If the

 machine is loaded with other tasks and you are building build2